hey-sj/cs6120-group2/README.md

 | triage        |  425087   | 31916 |
 | vitalsign |  1564610   | 198919 |
 | diagnosis | 899050 | 68254 |

+We have included the cleaned tables in this repository under the respective `ed` and `icu` folders.